Let’s Have Fun with History

 This program lets you choose your own activities and design a visit that works best for your group.

-• Choose either a 70 minute session or 90 minute sessions.
-These times do not include arrival and introductions.
+• Choose either a 70 minute session or 90 minute session.

 • Program is designed for ages 4 to 14.